DevOps-Amit-tech/Linux-commands/README.md

 **o/p:**  nohup: ignoring input and appending output to 'nohup.out'

-### 12. What is /etc/resolv.conf file?
+### 14. What is /etc/resolv.conf file?
-It is a file to configure DNS nameservers.
+The /etc/resolv. conf is resolver configuration file.
+It is used to configure DNS nameservers.

 **Ex:**